asha8411p/WirelessDT-Thesis/README.md

 \| \mathbf{o} + t \cdot \mathbf{d} - \mathbf{C} \|^2 = r^2
 $$

-Expanding this equation leads to a quadratic equation in$ t$:
+Expanding this equation leads to a quadratic equation in $t$:

 $$
 A t^2 + B t + C = 0